 What’s the bottom line?
 We’re on your team and are passionate about helping you achieve your career goals, even if it means we don’t make a dime.

-The Business Environment and Concepts (BEC) test is one of four sections on the Certified Public Accountant (CPA) exam.
+The Business Environment and Concepts (BEC) test is one of four CPA exam sections (along with AUD, FAR, and REG).
 This test covers many practical areas of business that you’ll use as a manager or company owner.
-Furthermore, many of these topics and economic concepts are covered in undergraduate business and econ courses.
+Furthermore, many of these topics and economic concepts are covered in undergraduate business and economics courses.
 Consequently, it makes sense that this is the easiest section of the exam to pass based on the AICPA’s recorded pass rates.

 However, you don’t want to take it easy just yet.
 This guide explains the format of the BEC test, important tips that will help you answer a large number of questions, and provides some guidance on creating a study plan.